If you have ever gone through the process of hiring a team of SDRs, you are well aware of the amount of time and frustration this brings.

 1. What is the focus of the training program?

-The SDR function is effective in so many different industries as well as sales processes.
+The SDR function is effective in so many different industries and sales processes.
 There are inbound SDRs that only focus on the qualification of prospects.
 There are Outbound SDRs that are more focused on making cold calls and going through the discovery process.
-Your sale may be more transactional with a single decision maker or it may be an enterprise sale taking 18 months to close and more of an account-based approach that is supported by the SDR.
+Your sale may be more transactional with a single decision maker, or it may be an enterprise sale taking 18 months to close and more of an account-based approach supported by the SDR.

 2. What is required of a student to be considered a graduate?

-When asking this question, make sure the person shares with you the amount of time the students spend in each phase of their training.
-If they say they are applying the knowledge in the real world, ask them for how long they are doing this.
+When asking this question, ensure the SDR bootcamp shares the time the students spend in each training phase.
+If they say they are applying the knowledge in the real world, ask them how long they are doing this.
 Days?
 Weeks?
 Months?
 If you were training an SDR, how long would it take before you would feel comfortable that they get it and will be successful?

 3. What guarantee do you have that the SDR will be successful?

-One of the big reasons you are considering working with an SDR Bootcamp is to ensure that you are able to significantly reduce the risk of hiring someone that will not be successful in the role.
-So, what happens if you hire from the SDR Bootcamp and it does not work out?
-What happens if the person is not successful and you are right back to where you started?
-What do they provide you to help ease your mind this will not be the case?
+One of the big reasons you are considering working with an SDR Bootcamp is to ensure that you can significantly reduce the risk of hiring someone that will not be successful in the role.
+What happens if you hire from the SDR Bootcamp and it does not work out?
+What happens if the person is unsuccessful and you are right back to where you started?
+What do they provide you to help ease your mind so this will not be the case?

-Most programs will provide some kind of refund or guarantee that has a time limit associated with it.
-Make sure you fully understand what they would consider to be part of the guarantee and the criteria they lay out that determines if you will be able to apply the refund or guarantee to your situation.
+Most programs will provide some kind of refund or guarantee with a time limit associated with it.
+Make sure you fully understand what they would consider being part of the guarantee and the criteria they lay out that determine if you will be able to apply the refund or guarantee to your situation.

 For example, they might offer a replacement at no cost only if the SDR is fired within the first 45 days of employment.
 Does that mean that if they quit voluntarily, then you will not be able to receive the guarantee or the refund?